Metaljunkfr/Metaljunkfr/README.md

 😄 PHP and Symfony are my best friends for now (also interested in Vue.js), their documentations are well done, swap knowledges with others is also a good thing to grow up within web development.

-💬 Since one year I have realized several projects, some are private because of sensitive informations but if you ask me, it would be a pleasure to discuss about process, code, or anything else.
+💬 For one year I have realized several projects, some are private because of sensitive informations but if you ask me, it would be a pleasure to discuss about process, code, or anything else.
 I am also still making 2 E-commerce projects to increase my skills. :muscle:

 📫 You can find me in [LinkedIn](https://www.linkedin.com/in/guillaumegeorges/), [StackOverflow](https://stackoverflow.com/users/13133575/metaljk), [My own website](https://www.guillaumegeorges.fr)